DangerousWizardry/rtd-demo-documentation/docs/source/explore.rst

 The timeline is used to represent complex event such as free-text event, event represented as a character or a factor or to go deeper in the data.
 It allows an almost complete access to the database row behind this event.

-To add an event type in the database, search this event in the bar just above the timeline and click on ``+``.
+To add an event type to the timeline, search this event in the bar just above the timeline and click on ``+``.
 If you cannot find an event on this searchbar, it means that the selected patient haven't any event of this type referenced for the selected hadm/stay.

 If a lots of data is stacked at the same time point, it can be summarized by their category name.
 Then you have to select the item to observe all linked events.

+:numref:`Title <patient_explorer_timeline>`

 Graph module
 ++++++++++++

-.. _parameters_explore:
+.. _patient_explorer_graph:

 .. figure:: assets/patient_explorer_graph.png
       :width: 100%
       :class: no-scaled-link

+      3 parameters patient graph, displaying Blood Pressure (systolic/diastolic/mean).
+Each parameters has is own y-axis and scale.

+The timeline is used to represent numerical data.
+It can represent any kind of numerical data, you're the only master who knows if what is displayed make sense.
+You can choose to display s

+:numref:`Title <patient_explorer_graph>`

 .. tip:: You can use the ``++`` button to add an event both in the timeline and in the graph module